peter1357908/cosc-60-computer-networks/lab3/README.md

 * any reason to make `mrt_accept()` and `mrt_receive()` families non-blocking?
 * store `last_frag` instead of `next_frag` in the `sender_t`.
 * use `CVAR` instead of relying on waking up repeatedly from `sleep()` (what was the term for such a bad practice?).
+* verify in sender that the received message is indeed from the target receiver